secretstartups/handbook/tools-and-tips/zoom/index.html.md

 Once recording is complete, your videos will not appear in the “Recordings” section of your Zoom account.

-If the meeting topic in Zoom (editable by logging into https://zoom.us/) contains the text `[REC]`, these recordings will automatically be saved to a folder on Google Drive under `GitLab Videos Recorded`.
+If the meeting topic in Zoom (editable by logging into https://zoom.us/) contains the text `[REC]`, these recordings will automatically be saved to a folder on Google Drive under `GitLab Videos Recorded` (accessible from [Google shared drives](https://drive.google.com/drive/shared-drives)).
 The name of the folder will be prefixed by the host's e-mail address.
 For example, if the host is `someuser@gitlab.com` and the meeting title is `Company Training [REC]`, the folder will appear as